Post-2008 Irish economic downturn: National Asset Management Agency

 In April 2009, the government proposed a National Asset Management Agency (NAMA) to take over large loans from the banks, enabling them to return to normal liquidity to assist in the economic recovery.
 NAMA's first appraisal was in September 2009, fortuitously timed just before the issue of the second one-year bank guarantee.

 Increasing debt spiral

+Public debt, gross domestic product (GDP), and public debt-to-GDP ratio.
+Graph based on "ameco" data from the European Commission.

 The costs of the bank rescues, NAMA and government deficits over the period look set to push Irish National Debt up to a ratio of 125% of GDP by 2015.

 However, there have been several misleading estimates of debt statistics relating to the Post-2008 Irish economic downturn.
 Ireland, like Luxembourg, is home to a disproportionately large number of international financial services providers.
 Many statistical calculations include the debts of all banks located in Ireland without separating foreign owned banks from Irish banks.
 The liabilities of the Irish banks represent a figure equivalent to approximately 309% of GDP, the third highest in the EU.